mark92/CG_project_Chess_board/README.md

 creating a mesh.
 In the case of tower pieces, we do the same, but first we edit the materialIndex of it's geometery's face's to represent the different materials.

+* Interaction
+After a mouse click, the camera shoots a laser of death through the cursor.
+If the laser hits a chess piece - movement starts, if not, we assume you wanted to move the camera, so camera movement starts.

+* Piece movement
+If we are moving a piece, another laser shoots every time we move the mouse.
+The lasers checks for collisions with the board squares, if a square is hit it is assumed as a desirable movement location.
+Also a lot of conditioning happens about available moves etc. When the piece is released it just relo- cates and some cleaning stuff happens.

+* Camera movement
+Camera movement uses the spehere parametrical equation, there isn't much to it.